buildcomplete/linux-opengl-docker-buildpipeline/igenius/tasks/open/draw_multiple_networks_v1.md

 ## v1
 - Make it possible to connect networks to components
-- Make it possible to edit existing networks
+- Make it possible to edit existing networks,
+  - select network that you click on
+  - only allow selecting on anchor
+  - deny starting drawing in illigal areas

 ## v0
 - Make it possible to draw multiple networks,